cvs-health/android-compose-accessibility-techniques/doc/components/ExposedDropdownMenus.md

     factory = ViewDropdownMenuBinding::inflate,
     modifier = Modifier
         .fillMaxSize()
-        .focusable() // May or may not be needed once the focus issue is fixed; does not help now.
-) {
+        .focusable() // allows user to scroll the screen to this control using Tab key ) {
     val context = this.root.context
     val autoCompleteAdapter = ArrayAdapter(